Liberation Front of the Slovene Nation: External political activity

-On 19 February 1944, the 120-member Črnomelj plenum of Liberation Front of the Slovenian People changed its name to SNOS and proclaim itself as the temporary Slovenian parliament.
-One of its most important decisions was that after the end of the war Slovenia would become a state within the Yugoslav federation.
+On 19 February 1944, the 120-member Črnomelj plenum of Liberation Front of the Slovenian People changed its name to SNOS and proclaimed itself to be the temporary Slovenian parliament.
+One of its most important decisions was that after the end of the war, Slovenia would become a state within the Yugoslav federation.

 Just before the end of the war, on May 5, 1945, the SNOS met for the last time in the town of Ajdovščina in the Julian March (then formally still part of the Kingdom of Italy) and established the Slovenian government with Boris Kidrič as its president.

 The Liberation Front led an intensive and specific propaganda system.
 It printed flyers, bulletins and other material to persuade people about its cause and slander the occupying fascist forces and local Nazi collaborators who were supported by the Catholic Church.
 The Front's radio, called Kričač (Screamer), was the only one of its kind in the occupied Europe.
-It emitted from various locations and occupying forces confiscated the receivers' antennas from the local population in order to prevent listening to it.
+It emitted from various locations, and occupying forces confiscated the receivers' antennas from the local population in order to prevent listening to it.